Data Browser

 Selecting the action will bring up the current ACL settings on the action.

-7. Click the toggle buttons to change the permission granted to "Anonymous User" and "Any Authenticated User".
+2. Click the toggle buttons to change the permission granted to "Anonymous User" and "Any Authenticated User".

 See "Subject" (Android, iOS, JavaScript, REST) for the details of "Anonymous User" and "Any Authenticated User".

-8. To add a new ACL entry, specify the target by selecting the target type (User ID, Group ID, or Thing ID) and by typing their ID.
+3. To add a new ACL entry, specify the target by selecting the target type (User ID, Group ID, or Thing ID) and by typing their ID.

-Pressing the "+Grant" button will create the new ACL entry and grant the permission to the specified target.
+Pressing the "+Grant" button will create the new ACL entry and grant permission to the specified target.

-9. To revoke an existing ACL entry, select the target ACL entry and press the "-Revoke" button.
+4. To revoke an existing ACL entry, select the target ACL entry and press the "-Revoke" button.

 Note that some ACL entries cannot be revoked.
 See "Cannot delete default ACL entries of scope owners and creators" (Android, iOS, JavaScript, REST) for more information.

-Managing KiiObjects
+Managing Objects

 The following features are available in the data browser:

-Adding and updating a KiiObject
+Adding and updating an object

 Managing object bodies